99 Points of Intersection: Topics and organization

 The book is organized into three sections.
 The first section provides introductory material, describing different mathematical situations in which multiple curves might meet, and providing different possible explanations for this phenomenon, including symmetry, geometric transformations, and membership of the curves in a pencil of curves.
 The second section shows the 99 points of intersection of the title.
 Each is given on its own page, as a large figure with three smaller figures showing its construction, with a one-line caption but no explanatory text.
 The third section provides background material and proofs for some of these points of intersection, as well as extending and generalizing some of these results.

 Some of these points of intersection are standard; for instance, these include the construction of the centroid of a triangle as the point where its three median lines meet, the construction of the orthocenter as the point where the three altitudes meet, and the construction of the circumcenter as the point where the three perpendicular bisectors of the sides meet, as well as two versions of Ceva's theorem.
 However, others are new to this book, and include intersections related to silver rectangles, tangent circles, the Pythagorean theorem, and the nine-point hyperbola.

 Audience

 John Jensen writes that "the clear and uncluttered illustrations of intersection make for a rich source for geometric investigation by high school geometry students".

-And although Gerry Leversha calls the book "eccentric" and states that it "is clearly nothing to do with any syllabus anywhere", Jensen suggests that its examples would make a good complement to coursework both in exploratory geometry using interactive geometry software and in a geometry course focused on the formal proof of geometry propositions.
+Jensen suggests that its examples would make a good complement to coursework both in exploratory geometry using interactive geometry software and in a geometry course focused on the formal proof of geometry propositions.
 He adds that the book itself is a proof of the possibility of presenting geometry without detailed explanations, and of introducing students to the beauty of the subject.

+Conversely, Gerry Leversha (writing in The Mathematical Gazette) calls the book "eccentric" and states that it "is clearly nothing to do with any syllabus anywhere".